awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/iotsitewise-publisher-component.md

 ## Configuration<a name="iotsitewise-publisher-component-configuration"></a>

-This component provides the following configuration parameters that you can customize when you deploy the component\.
+This component doesn't have any configuration parameters\.

+You can use the AWS IoT SiteWise console or API to configure the IoT SiteWise publisher component\.
+For more information, see [Step 3: Configure publisher \- optional](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/create-gateway-ggv2.html#configure-publisher) in the *AWS IoT SiteWise User Guide*\.

 ## Input data<a name="iotsitewise-publisher-component-input-data"></a>